 Each fairing half costs around $3 million dollars to manufacture and after jettisoning, it falls back to earth and is lost.
 Because of the manufacturing expense, SpaceX has experimented with ways to recover and re-use fairings to save money and bring down launch costs, just like they do with their Falcon 9 boosters.

 The recovery method eventually chosen by SpaceX was to equip fairings with thrusters and a steerable parafoil to control and slow the descent after jettison.
 A ship, equipped with a sizeable net, would then attempt to position itself underneath the falling fairing and catch it before it hits the ocean surface.
-This process is best shown in the below video by u/KerbalEssences on Reddit.

 On early attempts, SpaceX did not commit to using a ship to try and catch fairings.
 To test, adapt and improve the parafoil guidance system, different ships were sent downrange to monitor the success of the procedure and then, if possible, haul the fairings from the water and bring them back to land for analysis.
 SpaceX started doing this in 2016 using a ship by the name of GO Searcher.